ismailbozk/ObjectScanner/README.md

 Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 8.2,  Xcode 7 beta 5
+* Supported build target - iOS 9.0,  Xcode 8.1
 * iOS Devices with A7 or higher chip.
-(Metal doesn't work on simulators)
+(As you may know, Metal doesn't work on simulators)

 Data Types
 --------------